james-jw/xq-promise/README.md

 # xq-promise
-An implementation of the promise pattern, as well as fork-join async processing for XQuery 3.1
+An implementation of the promise and fork-join patterns for async processing in ``XQuery 3.1`` and in particularly the [BaseX][1] implementation.

 ## What is it?
 This library implements the [promise][0] pattern as seen in many other languages and frameworks.